-In October, many of you participated in our first Careers Focus Day, and you all will have been reflecting on your possible future careers.
+In November, many of you participated in our Careers Focus Day, and you all will have been reflecting on your possible future careers.
 For many, career intentions will not yet be certain or will change.
 For all, the choices you make now will affect the subject choices you make at sixteen and eighteen - whether that involves 'A' levels and university, further education, training or employment.

-You should have already discussed your initial thoughts with your tutor, and shortly, you (and your parent/ carers if they wish to) will have an opportunity to have a one-to-one meeting with a senior member of staff to discuss your option choices in more depth in a Guidance meeting.
+You should have already discussed your initial thoughts with your tutor, and shortly, you will have an opportunity to have a one-to-one meeting with a senior member of staff to discuss your option choices in more depth in a Guidance meeting.

-This month, there is a combined Careers Fayre and Options Evening taking place on Tues 31 January where you can talk and listen to subject staff and external visitors from companies to discuss your potential subject choices and future pathways.
+This month, there is an Options Evening taking place on Tues 30th January where you can talk and listen to subject staff to discuss your potential subject choices and future pathways.